RuqyAmeer/A-Ruqyya-Ameer/README.md

-# Seed package for Lab1
+# Seed package for test.Lab
 Npm package to be used for Lab1

 ## How to clone it